Day of Action

 United Way's Read Learn Succeed

 Across the Des Moines metro area in schools where reading proficiency is particularly low, third graders are awaiting your arrival.
 They know today is special.
 Special because today, you’re going to read the book "Seed Soil Sun" with one of these students and help her or him with asking and answering questions to demonstrate understanding of a text.
 Your involvement will help them build their skills and confidence.
 Not convinced this is for you?
 Maybe this will change your mind.
-If you're on board, register here for United Way's Read Learn Succeed opportunity.
 Don’t miss the chance to not only help third graders’ reading skills, but also have a wonderful time with those delightful young people!
+Sign up has closed for 2014, check back in July 2015 for next years projects.

 Dressers for Kids

 Chronic absenteeism is a red alert that students are headed for academic trouble and eventually for dropping out of high school.
 Nationwide, as many as 10-15% of students miss nearly a month of school every year.
 Poor attendance isn’t just a problem in high school.
 It can start as early as kindergarten.
 Before you know it – just one or two days a month can add up to nearly 10 percent of school year.
 Developing the habit of attendance prepares students for success on the job and in life.
 The good news is that chronic absence is a problem we can solve.
 One simple way is to make sure students wake up on time each morning.
 United Way is partnering with Des Moines Public Schools to collect and distribute 600 alarm clocks to students in grades K-12 as part of Attendance Awareness Month.
-Register here to participate.
+Sign up has closed for 2014, check back in July 2015 for next years projects.

 Day of Action general projects